Jumping The Curve

 The common denominator to which they both readily admitted: neither one knew which KPIs most mattered and what their values should be.

-The light bulb went off; why not build an analytics dashboard with KPIs baked right into it?
+From that surfaced our idea; why not build an analytics dashboard with KPIs baked right into it?

 If you don’t know what you are looking for before you start measuring things then you will end up tracking random metrics that have no business impact.